valpackett/cssprefixer/README.md

 # CSSPrefixer #
 A tool that rewrites your CSS files, adding vendor-prefixed versions of (popular) CSS3 rules.
-It also can combine and minify them. **Keep your styles clean!**
+It also can combine and minify your stylesheets. **Keep your styles clean!**

 For example, this
     #wrapper {